StormCreative/frontend-styleguide/css.md

 ```

 When nesting our CSS it is important that we only nest what is relevant to a class.
-If a style (class) is used again across the site but not directly within a class then we shouldn't nest this as every level deeper we go the styling becomes more specific.
+If a style (class) is used again across the site but not directly within a class then we shouldn't nest this as every level deeper we go the styling becomes more specific and will effect speed time for the browser to read it.

 #### Layout

 Heights and widths shouldn't be be applied to elements.
-Heights and widths should only be applied to things which have dimensions preset such as: images and sprites.
+Heights and widths should only be applied for a dimensions preset such as: images, sprites and background images.
 If you need to set a height on an element use line-height which is far more flexible.
-The only time should be need to apply a width should be onto our grids system.
+The only time should we really need to apply a width should be onto our grids system.
 The styles on the grid classes shouldn't be altered and should only have the widths on them, if we need to style that element add another class and apply the styling onto that.
+The layout is also our main stylesheet which will have the structure imported into it and is the base for our website.

 #### Comments

 You should document and comment code as much as you possibly can, what may seem or feel transparent and self explanatory to you may not be to other developers.
 Once you have written a block of code explain what you have just done.
-This will help when look at your code at a later date but more importantly works with the document styler we use called [StyleDocco](http://jacobrask.github.io/styledocco/).
-StyleDocco will generate a document of our commented elements so we can see them and know what styles / classes to use.
-To use StyleDocco make sure that the gem is already installed and run the rake command `rake styleguide`.
+This will help when looking at your code at a later date but more importantly works with the document styler we use called [StyleDocco](http://jacobrask.github.io/styledocco/).
+StyleDocco will generate a document of our commented elements in HTML and CSS so we can see them and know what styles / classes to use.
+To use StyleDocco make sure that the gem is already installed and run the rake command `rake styleguide` when using our [Pegisis framework](css.md#pegisis-framework).

 ```scss